 To the detriment of indoor air quality, most modern buildings are designed to be airtight in pursuit of energy efficiency.
 However, several of the panelists emphasized that air quality and energy efficiency can indeed coexist.
 For one, devices such as economizers can bring in more outdoor air without degrading the efficiency of your HVAC system.
 For another, giving your building's ventilation system a periodic tune-up can also help improve its efficiency.

-- 4) Improving indoor air quality will pay for itself.
 The briefing’s participants cited multiple studies which associated poor air quality in offices and schools with poor cognitive performance and increased absenteeism.
 These negative effects don’t just impact individuals; they impact the bottom line.

 - Companies which improve ventilation and filtration also see a 10% benefit to the bottom line.